Rody-NKCS/Correlation-aware/README.md

 python script_test.py
   --N 1 # Number of input images
   --path "data/"  # Path of input images
-  --out_path "outputs" # Output path of the results --epochs 10 # Iterations of the latent space optimization --sec_epochs 500 # Iterations of fine-tuning of adapters
+  --out_path "outputs1" # Output path of the results
+  --epochs 10 # Iterations of the latent space optimization --sec_epochs 500 # Iterations of fine-tuning of adapters
 ```